TienNHM/face-detection-realtime/README.md

 This project demonstrates how to create a real-time face detection application using MediaPipe and Streamlit.
 The application captures video from the webcam, detects faces, and displays the results in real-time.

+## Live Demo
+You can try the live demo of the application at: https://tiennhm-face-detection-realtime.streamlit.app/

 ## Features
 - Real-time face detection using webcam input.